La Crosse Child Maltreatment Conference

 - victim/witness advocates

 This year’s conference will focus on current issues in child maltreatment including human trafficking and trauma and children's behaviors with an impressive speaker line-up, including:

 Dr. Levine has worked to help end child trafficking and prostitution for two decades, lecturing and deploying scalable evidence-based programs in 17 countries to free children from prostitution and break childhood trafficking.
 His current endeavor is to build scalable child escape refuges in Cleveland that can be duplicated across the U.S.

 Dr. Joy Ippolito, Anti-Human Trafficking Coordinator, WI Department of Children and Families

 Dr. Ippolito became the Anti-Human Trafficking Coordinator for Wisconsin in spring 2016.
 Prior to that that, she used a trauma-informed lens to design, implement, and evaluate prevention practices and policies that targeted youth who are at-risk socially, behaviorally, and academically.
 She takes a collaborative approach to her work by being a thought partner to facilitate positive working relationships with community agencies, systems, and other policymakers in an effort to improve outcomes for youth.

 Benjamin Poller, Special Agent for Wisconsin Department of Justice-Division of Criminal Investigation, has been a law enforcement officer for 21 years.
 He is currently assigned to Child Sex Trafficking and Human Trafficking in the Madison Regional Office, and he's part of the FBI Human Trafficking Task Force.
-His duties as a DCI Special Agent include assisting with internet crimes against children investigations, officer involved shootings, meth lab response, and he’s a member of the Child Abduction Response Team (CART).
+His duties as a DCI Special Agent include assisting with internet crimes against children investigations, officer-involved shootings, meth lab response, and a member of the Child Abduction Response Team (CART).

 Dr. Jane Silovsky, Director Children with Sexual Behavior Problems program, University of Oklahoma